Home / All Documents / Photo Driving Licence (Photocard Number Requirements)

 Frequently Asked Questions About Photo Driving Licence

-What Is A Photo Driving Licence And Why Is It Required In The UK?
+What Is A Photo Driving Licence And Why Is It Mandatory In The UK?

-A photo driving licence is the official, government‑issued card that proves you are authorised to drive.
-It is required because it provides a reliable visual ID and links to the DVLA’s electronic records, enabling police and other agencies to verify a driver’s entitlements instantly.
+A photo driving licence is the government-issued photocard that proves your authorisation to drive specific vehicle categories.
+It is mandatory because it provides a reliable visual identity check and links directly to the DVLA’s electronic records, enabling police, insurers, and hire companies to verify a driver’s entitlements and history within seconds.

-What Are The Official Driving Licence Photo Requirements In The UK?
+What Are The Exact Driving Licence Photo Requirements In The UK?

-The photo must be 45 mm × 35 mm, taken against a plain light‑grey or cream background, with a neutral expression, eyes open, and no head covering (except for religious/medical reasons).
-It must be less than six months old and printed on high‑quality photographic paper.
+The photo must measure exactly 45 mm by 35 mm, be taken against a plain light-grey or cream background, show a neutral expression with eyes open and clearly visible, and contain no head covering except those worn for religious or medical reasons.
+The image must be less than six months old, printed on high-quality photographic paper, and in JPEG format between 50 KB and 10 MB for online submission.

 Request a Call Back